Mark Luis, LMC alum

 "When I started at LMC, I was glad to find a fully equipped shop with many current appliances to work on.
 Coming from a different industry, I had to start from the ground floor.
 The instructors and aides worked patiently all the way until I understood it.
 All the major and local appliance repair companies are aware of and work with LMC's Appliance Service Technology Program so, if you really want a job and want to work, this training can take you there.
 BOSCH hired me before my last semester.
 That was three years ago and I have three BOSCH coworkers who are also LMC graduates.
 I like my job and I think I can do this as long as I want to."

 A former grocery store checker who had never repaired an appliance, Mike Cox entered the Appliance Service Technology Program thinking it might be an interesting field.
 He graduated in 1988 with an A.S.
 Degree and began working for Maytag.
 Six months later, he was working as a field technician.
 He worked his way up through the company, eventually accepting a position as a District Service Manager.
-His job includes locating and establishing professional repair service, keeping authorized companies current on new products and maintaining customer satisfaction.
+He has held a variety of positions in the appliance field and says:

 I took the appliance course after paying "too much" to fix my whirpool washer.
 What I found was an escape from the dead-end grocery job I was stuck in.